yuvaldrori/documentation/_posts/docker/2015-06-10-getting-started.md

 ## 6. Push it!

-Gratulations, you can now push the repository to your GitHub or BitBucket remote and Codeship will use the information in those files to run your builds!
+You can now push the repository to your GitHub or BitBucket remote and Codeship will use the information in those files to run your builds!